zhangms1709/cervantes/README.md

 ![example model](model.png)

-With 5,343,051 trainable parameters and running on 5 epochs, I trained a preliminary LSTM model based on don Quijote.
+With 5,343,051 trainable parameters and running on 5 epochs, I trained a preliminary LSTM model based on *don Quijote*.
 The sparse categorical cross entropy less was reduced from 2.6026 in the first epoch to 1.4291 in the last epoch.

 The first attempt of implementing a LSTM had a fatal flaw in the preprocessing step.
 Regexes were used to strip punctuation and white space, however that removes grammatical structure from the sentences entirly.
 A sample sentence from this first model is riddled with words that do not exist and grammatical errors: